jump-cellpainting/2024_Chandrasekaran_NatureMethods/README.md

   s3://cell-painting-gallery/jump-pilots/source_4/images .
 ```

-(We are in the process of moving the images to the `cell-painting-gallery` bucket.
+(We are in the process of moving the images to the `cellpainting-gallery` bucket.
 The images will be available for download shortly)

 See this [wiki](https://github.com/carpenterlab/2016_bray_natprot/wiki/What-do-Cell-Painting-features-mean%3F) for sample Cell Painting images and the meaning of (CellProfiler-derived) Cell Painting features.